 The School of Public Health is committed to increasing student awareness of career options in government offices, particularly in the health sector.
 To meet this educational mission, the Center for Public Health Practice & Leadership launched the Leonard D. Schaeffer Fellows Program in the summer of 2016.
+In 2017, CPHPL partnered with Health Careers Connection to offer a wider range of internship opportunities.
 This innovative new program exposes UC Berkeley undergraduate students from diverse backgrounds and majors to government careers through internship opportunities, while providing mentorship and inspiring them to pursue careers in government.

 Schaeffer Fellows gain an understanding of how the government sector functions and how policy decisions are made, and learn specific skills that are needed to enter into and be successful in government careers.
 Internships provide students with varied opportunities to interact with government executives and staff, while allowing them to build professional and peer networks.
 Students often develop lasting relationships with their internship mentors and obtain employment through their internship experiences.